dendorferpatrick/MOTChallengeEvalKit/README.md

 ## Directories
-All evalution scripts assume the following directory structure:
+All evaluation scripts assume the following directory structure:

 ### ./res
-This directory contains the tracking results (for each sequence); result files should be placed to subfolders.
-We placed a few sample test results: ``MOT16res  MOT17Detres  MOTSres  ZeFres``
+This directory contains the tracking results (for each sequence); result files should be placed to subfolders
 ### ./seqmaps
 Sequence lists for all supported different benchmarks

 ### ./data
-This directory contains the ground truth data (for several different sequences / challenges)
+This directory contains the ground truth data (for several different sequences/challenges)

 ### ./vid
-* tbd
+This directory is for the visualization of results or annotations

 ## Evaluation Scripts